Epigenomic and transcriptomic germ-free ageing atlas reveals sterile inflammation as an intrinsic ageing feature

 Abstract

-Commensal microbiota plays crucial roles in maintaining tissue homeostasis, yet its impact on cellular ageing and inflammaging across diverse cell types remains poorly understood.
-Here we present a comprehensive single-cell epigenomic and transcriptomic atlas of various tissues from mice aged under specific pathogen-free (SPF) or germ-free conditions, revealing context-dependent effects of microbiota on cellular ageing.
+Inflammageing is a hallmark of ageing.
+Commensal microbiota plays crucial roles in maintaining tissue homeostasis, yet its impact on cellular ageing and inflammageing remains poorly understood.
+Here we present a comprehensive single-cell epigenomic and transcriptomic atlas of tissues from mice aged under specific pathogen-free (SPF) or germ-free (GF) conditions.
 Microbiota conferred beneficial effects in young mice but accelerated various ageing features in old, such as age-related AP-1 pathway upregulation, senescence and transcriptomic alterations, likely due to age-associated dysbiosis.
-Strikingly, inflammatory signatures persisted across cell types in aged germ-free mouse tissues, establishing sterile inflammation as an intrinsic feature of ageing.
-Age-associated B cells expanded equally under germ-free conditions and (SPF) conditions, raising the possibility that they function as intrinsic, microbiota-independent drivers of inflammageing and potential therapeutic targets.
+Strikingly, inflammatory signatures persisted across cell types in aged GF mouse tissues, establishing sterile inflammation as an intrinsic feature of ageing.
+Age-associated B cells expanded equally under GF and SPF conditions, raising the possibility that they function as intrinsic, microbiota-independent drivers of inflammageing and potential therapeutic targets.
 The atlas provides a resource for distinguishing intrinsic ageing features from those modulated by the microbiota, illuminating mechanisms of cellular ageing and potential anti-ageing interventions.

 Highlights